kizunanocoin/docs/docs/integration-guides/key-management.md

 ## Internal Management

-The nano\_node software has a built-in private-key manager that is suitable for smaller operations (<1000 accounts).
+The kizunano_node software has a built-in private-key manager that is suitable for smaller operations (<1000 accounts).
 [External Key Management](/integration-guides/key-management/#external-management) allows more powerful and robust systems at the cost of additional complexity.
 External Key Management is recommended for larger operations.

 ### Creating a Wallet